Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 The scope of content being deeply inspected continues to grow:

-Encrypted content inspection through innovative approaches that maintain privacy while still enabling security analysis.
-These techniques have become essential as over 95% of web traffic and 89% of email traffic now employs encryption.
+• Encrypted content inspection through innovative approaches that maintain privacy while still enabling security analysis.
+These techniques have become essential as a significant percentage of web traffic and email traffic now employs encryption.

-Multi-channel correlation applies consistent deep inspection across email, web, endpoint, and network vectors, identifying threats that span multiple channels to evade detection.
-Organizations implementing unified DCI across channels reported 73% faster detection of sophisticated attacks according to a 2025 Forrester study.
+• Multi-channel correlation applies consistent deep inspection across email, web, endpoint, and network vectors, identifying threats that span multiple channels to evade detection.
+Organizations implementing unified DCI across channels can experience faster detection of sophisticated attacks.

 Enhanced Detection Capabilities